zappee/signal-trading/technical-analysis-api/README.md

 ~~~~

 ## 4) Run the application
-The application needs to be configured properly before it is started.
-The configuration file sits in the `signal-trading/technical-analysis-api/src/main/resources` directory.
+The application needs to be configured properly before the first run.
+The application configuration file sits in the `signal-trading/technical-analysis-api/src/main/resources` directory.

 ### 4.1) Configuration parameters, must be set before the first run